playcanvas/developer.playcanvas.com/content/en/user-manual/assets/models/building.md

 - Draco compressed models
 - Punctual light support

-As such, to target PlayCanvas, you do not have to use any special art tools plugins and there are no PlayCanvas-specific workflows you must follow.
+As such, to target PlayCanvas, you do not have to use any special art tool plugins and there are no PlayCanvas-specific workflows you must follow.

 ![GLB Import Example][14]